LAFemTech/lafemtech.github.io/README.md

 5. To open on your phone, find your IP address and open `http://[YOUR-IP-ADDRESS]:8000/`

 ## Notes
-* Title pending - suggestions welcome.
+* Please add any suggestions on best practices or formats for maintaining or presenting groups or resources such as this via GitHub.
-* Also please add any suggestions on best practices or formats for maintaining or presenting groups or resources such as this via GitHub.
+* LA Fem Tech is loosely based on and inspired by [DC Fem Tech](http://dcfemtech.github.io/about.html).

 ## To Do's
 * Outreach to other groups and maintainers